QuirkyRobots/Pirate-Chain/README.md

 * Sticky hero section.
 * Fade up and in on scroll effect.
-* Scale and move up on hover.
+* Scale and move up and Pirate logo spin, on hover effect.
 * Image lightbox effect.

 ## How to Update